ArNeo-VR/EDVA/README.md

 Sharing VoiceAttack commands as text file and as a single profile release (.vap) file.
 This profile has only the commands, all third party plugins and applications required need to be installed manualy.

+# NOTE !!
+This profile is not plug-n-play it needs some work to get it going.
+I've not tested it on a clean computer.

 ## [VoiceAttack Commands](Commands)
 Commands are exported to a text file, they are manualy exported and not fully up to date.
 For the time beeing catagories are exported as a voiceattack profile (.vap) file.
 Until the full profile is tested and published.